What Is User Experience (UX) Design?

 While it is difficult to test various design elements during the initial stages of product design, usability testing at the early stages helps to detect flaws present in the flow and logic and make important changes.

-This approach helps save time and money as well as in delivering excellent user experience.
+This approach helps save time and money as well as in delivering an excellent user experience.

 To conduct effective user testing, UX designers represent their design in a form that is most conducive to testing and allows the participants to perform the tasks they want to test.